dcporcaro/getdata_009_project/Codebook.md

 * subject_test contained a numeric representation for each participant.
 The numbers ranged from one to 24
 * x_test contained the measurements from the accelerometer and gyroscope, as well as mathematical derivations from those measurements.
 There were 561 variables, and 2947 measurements of those variables.

-##### While I loaded all in originally, I was only concerned with mean and standard deviation, and eventually reduced the number of variables as I created a tidy data set

 ##### The three raw train data files had data as follows:
 * y_train  contained a numeric representation of an activity, such as walking or sitting.
 The numbers ranged from 1 to 6 to correspond with the six monitored activities, named below
 * subject_train contained a numeric representation for each participant.
 The numbers ranged from one to 24